 So, where did it all begin?

-The Copy Club was not borne through Lottie trying to aggressively find a niche market, but rather as the result of her genuinely trying to find a solution for her own challenges.
+The Copy Club was not born through Lottie trying to aggressively find a niche market, but rather as the result of her genuinely trying to find a solution for her own challenges.
 After completing her graduate training at marketing powerhouse, Proctor & Gamble, Lottie began a new position, leading the marketing efforts at a small startup.

 “After leaving the corporate world, I found myself all alone,” Lottie recalled, “I missed working together with a team of people who could help each other out - both emotionally and practically.
 I didn’t understand why I was struggling so much when everyone else was doing just fine.
 So I started randomly reaching out to other people who worked in similar roles and asking them out for coffee.”
 Lottie soon realized that she wasn’t the only one looking for more support “Marketing can be really lonely if you don’t have a tribe,” Lottie stated, “So I decided to invite a bunch of the people I’d been meeting with one-on-one to a supper club together at a restaurant.”